Software development is a complex adventure – exploratory testing is a learning journey towards its performance.

 Intrigued by this short blog on exploratory testing?
 Why not starting directly with a guidebook tour through your system?
 Just take the user manual and try out, what happens if you follow it by the word - good luck and have fun!

 In case you want to first learn more about the method and practice it in a group with the help of an experienced exploratory tester, I invite you to take part in my session on exploratory testing which I’ll host from time to time at trendig’s techtalk practinar!
-For more information, please visit the techtalk-space and its dates.
+For more information, please visit the Exploratory Testing Practinar page.